definitely-kyle/SEED-3.0/README.md

 Pressing the save button on this window saves both a _.png_ of the output plots and a _.csv_ of the output coefficient matrix to the filepath selected.

 Both example output windows are the MacOS versions.

-## Future Developments
-As well as the current features of PySINDy integrated into SEED, there are a number of features currently in development to be released in the near future.
-This includes but is not limited to:

-* Integration of the Lasso method for system optimization
-* Loading a previous model from the saved .csv file
-* The ability to use a custom feature library
-* The ability to combine feature librarys
-* Integrating SINDy with control
-* The usage of different forms of input data, as shown on the PySINDy [feature overview](https://github.com/dynamicslab/pysindy/blob/master/examples/1_feature_overview.ipynb)
-* Adding tooltips explaining each of the options